ddwarabandam/Measles-Investigation-Form-Web-App/README.md

 Epidemiologist & R Developer, NACCHO Disease Forecasting & Outbreak Analytics Grant Recipient
 📧 `devi.dwarabandam@gmail.com`
 - Inspired by: WHO Outbreak Management Tools
-- Special thanks to **Executive Director - Dr Michele Bever, South Heartland District Health Department**
+- Special thanks to **Executive Director - Dr Michele Bever, South Heartland District Health Department** for constant support and encouragement.
 - Built using open-source packages from the **R Epidemics Consortium (RECON)**

 ## ⚠️ This app is provided as-is for public health data management, analytics and decision support.
 The developer is not responsible for any issues arising from unauthorized modifications or derivative reproductions.
-Accountability for use, data handling, and deployment lies solely with the deploying user or team.
+Accountability for use, data handling, and deployment lies solely with the deploying user or team, unless used as-is.

 ---